Home » Nutrient-Rich Vegetables That Promote Hermit Crab Health

 Overfamiliarity

-As discussed, hermit crabs are natural scavengers that enjoy a varied diet, meaning they can grow bored of familiar foods.
-According to The Journal of Experimental Marine Biology and Ecology, hermit crabs rarely eat the same thing twice in 24 hours.
+Hermit crabs are scavengers that grow bored of familiar foods.
+According to The Journal of Experimental Marine Biology and Ecology, hermit crabs rarely eat the same food twice in 24 hours.

-Check the temperature and humidity of the habitat are at optimum levels.
 An inappropriate environment can cause stress, which results in a loss of appetite.
+Check that the tank’s temperature and humidity are at suitable levels.

-Hermit crabs have good memories when recalling bad experiences, which may taint their relationship with food.
+Hermit crabs memorize bad experiences, which may taint their relationship with food.